Libyan flood survivors weigh water shortages against landmine risk

 More than 1,000 have already been buried in mass graves, according to the United Nations, and aid groups have warned against the practice.

 Libyan authorities have confirmed that 150 people have been poisoned by polluted water in the flood-hit areas.
-Mohamed Wanis Tajouri said he had come to Derna from Benghazi down the coast with fellow medical students to carry out disinfection and sterilization work.
+Mr Mohamed Wanis Tajouri said he had come to Derna from Benghazi down the coast with fellow medical students to carry out disinfection and sterilisation work.

 "After floods epidemics occur," he said.